 Values of True indicate to calculate the ufunc at that position, values of False indicate to leave the value in the output alone.

 For other keyword-only arguments, see the ufunc docs.

 - angle : ndarray

 The angle of the ray intersecting the unit circle at the given x-coordinate in radians [0, pi].
-If x is a scalar then a scalar is returned, otherwise an array of the same shape as x is returned.
+This is a scalar if x is a scalar.

 arccos is a multivalued function: for each x there are infinitely many numbers z such that cos(z) = x.
 The convention is to return the angle z whose real part lies in [0, pi].

 For real-valued input data types, arccos always returns real output.
 For each value that cannot be expressed as a real number or infinity, it yields

 nanand sets the invalid floating point error flag.

 For complex-valued input, arccos is a complex analytic function that has branch cuts [-inf, -1] and [1, inf] and is continuous from above on the former and from below on the latter.